cjxe/blog/_posts/a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions/2024-08-11-a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions.md

 6. When storing time in UTC, also store the time zone information (e.g., of the market, of the user, of the request).
 7. When storing time in UTC, use ISO 8601 (`YYYY-MM-DDTHH:mm:ss.sssZ`) format for consistency and quick manipulation in many programming languages.
 8. When writing tests that include the "time" parameter, test multiple time zones and edge cases (e.g., UTC+14 and UTC-12, DST transition dates).
-  - We can mock browser's time zone (e.g., see how on [Chromium browsers](https://developer.chrome.com/docs/devtools/sensors)).
+  - We can mock browser's time zone (e.g., see how on <a href="https://developer.chrome.com/docs/devtools/sensors" target="_blank">Chromium browsers</a>).
-	- We can see a list of time zones and make calculations using [world time buddy](https://www.worldtimebuddy.com/).
+	- We can see a list of time zones and make calculations using <a href="https://www.worldtimebuddy.com" target="_blank">world time buddy</a>.